We have all inevitably been there: A recipe calls for buttermilk. This is not something you are normally throwing in your cart at the store.

 The idea behind this is that the acid from the lemon is going to slightly curdle the milk and thicken it giving you a tangy and thick mixture that is the perfect substitute for real buttermilk.

-1 cup of buttermilk = 1 tablespoon fresh lemon juice + 1 cup whole milk
+1 cup of buttermilk = 1 tablespoon lemon juice + 1 cup milk

-Stir it in and let it sit for five minutes.
+Stir it in and let it sit for five minutes at room temperature.
 This will have a subtle lemony flavor and is great for anything but really wonderful for things like cakes, muffins, biscuits, and more.

 You can use storebought lemon juice, but I like to have fresh lemons on hand and they have a bit of a brighter flavor.
 Be sure to strain the juice for any seeds or pulp before you add it to the milk.